rstewartIA/OneSurvey-Docs/docs/projects/onetime.md

 - Export entries for payroll or invoicing
 - Approvals and project‑level summaries to stay on top of budgets

-If you’d like early access, tell us how you track time today and which parts slow you down—we’ll prioritize the workflows that make your team more productive.
+If you’d like early access, tell us how you track time today and which parts slow you down — we’ll prioritize the workflows that make your team more productive.